Organization and Planning Tips and Tools for Students

 Figure 2.0 – Using the Microsoft Outlook Calendar to manage your time.

-A basic weekly planner is sometimes given out by high schools and some colleges for students and is available at most box stores or college bookstores.
-The link provided HERE gives an example of this type of planner.
+• A basic weekly planner is sometimes provided by high schools and some colleges for students and is available at most box stores (Walmart, Target, etc) and college bookstores.
+I also often see these available for very reasonable prices at Marshalls and other discount stores.
 They are inexpensive and can be used to record assignments and project due dates.
 They are great for breaking out projects into smaller pieces and scheduling completion dates for each part.

-Bullet Journal – This is a very personalized system of organization.
+• Bullet Journaling is a very personalized system of organization.
 It can be minimal or complicated as you desire.
 The idea is to track projects, due dates, and ideas in one place.
 Any lined, dotted, or grid notebook can be used as a bullet journal.
-A video on how to bullet journal can be found HERE.

 There are many more digital and paper planner systems than this available.
 I encourage you to take the time to research other options available to find the best fit for you.